 The Copyright Act of 30 June 1994 introduced an exception for private copy.

-This exception to the exclusive right of the rights holder authorises private persons to reproduce sound or audiovisual works on an analogue or digital support (such as a CD, DVD, hard drive, USB stick, video or audio cassettes) insofar as the reproduction takes place in a family setting and is strictly for private use.
+This exception to the exclusive right of the rights holder authorises private persons to reproduce works on an analogue or digital support (such as a CD, DVD, hard drive, USB stick, video or audio cassettes) insofar as the reproduction takes place in a family setting and is strictly for private use.

 In order to compensate for this legal exception, an equitable remuneration was introduced on devices and supports that make the reproduction of these works possible.
-The amount of remuneration on the devices is established by Royal Decree.
+The amount of remuneration on the devices and supports is established by Royal Decree.